Table of Contents:

 Also, when you answer them makes a difference.
 Don’t post and run.
 Post when you have time to stay with your post and answer your comments.
 This encourages conversation.
 It shows to your followers that you are there and ready to reply.
 It encourages more followers to comment.

 Instagram Mistake #3: Commenting Using Generic Replies

 Quality of engagement can actually be measured.
 Advanced technology exists and is used by Instagram and by companies deciding who to hire to represent their brands.
 Because of the influx of artificial growth and engagement (people buying likes and followers) Instagram has made it a high priority to track this.
 What does this mean?
 It means numbers no longer cut it.
 It also means that repetitive, non-personal replies are interpreted as potential robots.
 Replies like “beautiful” or “nice” or emojis are easily produced by robots and therefore no longer carry any weight.

 Along the same lines as generic commenting, this is a fairly new change brought on by the influx of artificial/bought engagement.
-Your comments need to be longer than 3 words for IG to recognize them as real.
+Your comments need to be longer than three words for IG to recognize them as real.

-Mistake #7: Posting inconsistently
+Instagram Mistake #7: Posting Inconsistently

 To build a solid following you should be there when your followers are there.
 They are showing up, so you better too.
 Be reliable and consistent.
 This is how you build a relationship.
 If you are going to post once a day, do it at roughly the same time each day.
 If you choose twice a day, the same thing goes.
 Get on a schedule and stick to it.

 It’s better to not post at all then to compromise quality.
 This is a quality over quantity game, unlike some other platforms.
 You’ll lose more than you gain if you do this.

 For more info on how to avoid detrimental Instagram mistakes, read, “10 Instagram Mistakes and How to Fix Them.”